NullVoxPopuli/emberfest-2025/slides/pages/1-intro.md

 - [click] fun fact: during this time, this codebase completely migrated all components, route-templates, and rendering tests to gjs and gts.
   We have no more handlebars.
-- also! during this time all but one apps in the repo are now running vite
+- also! during this time all but one apps in the repo are now running vite -- and that last app has a PR that went green just before I left for Belgium.

 Best of all....